apereo/cas/docs/cas-server-documentation/installation/X509-Authentication.md

 {% include {{ version }}/ldap-configuration.md configKey="cas.authn.x509.ldap" %}

-See LDAP attribute repositories [here](Configuration-Properties.html#ldap) to fetch additional LDAP attributes using the principal extracted from the X509 certificate.
+You may also fetch additional LDAP attributes using the principal extracted from the X509 certificate:

+{% include {{ version }}/ldap-attribute-resolution-configuration.md %}

 ## Web Server Configuration